-Lufthansa Technik, the maintenance arm of the German airline Lufthansa, have selected AKCP monitoring devices for use in several of their maintenance hubs worldwide.
+Lufthansa Technik, the maintenance arm of the German airline Lufthansa, have selected AKCP for warehouse temperature monitoring.
+Deployed in several of their maintenance hubs worldwide.

-Lufthansa Technik Logistik Services (LTLS) implemented the AKCP environmental monitoring solution at their warehouses in Germany.
+Lufthansa Technik Logistik Services (LTLS) implemented the AKCP warehouse temperature monitoring solution at their warehouses in Germany.
 The system is mainly based on the sensorProbe4 and sensorProbe8 devices.
-These are coupled with single port dual temperature and humidity sensors, for general warehouse and humidity controlled areas, and the waterproof version, which is used to monitor cold storage areas.
+These are coupled with single port dual temperature and humidity sensors, for general warehouse and humidity-controlled areas, and the waterproof version, which is used to monitor cold storage areas.
 In addition to this, a GSM system based on the SP2+ with internal GSM modem is in place at remote warehouses that are not connected to the company’s main network.